Knocklive/labymod-cosmetic-emote-and-sticker-list/README.md

-List of all LabyMod Cosmetics, Emotes and Sticker with ID's
+List of all LabyMod cosmetics, emotes and stickers with ID's in json